gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 1. Different defined colors at default font size 1.
 Full 16 bit colour 565 available
 2. Different sizes of default font: 2,3,4 & 5 .
 Are fonts are scale-able
-3. Different Fonts at font size 2, five fonts included .
+3. Different Fonts at font size 2, Six fonts included, 1-5 shown.
 4. Shapes
 5. Shapes
 6. Bitmap (bi-color) A background and a foreground.